Moving Expenses Tax Deduction Canada

 Avoid these frequent errors that can delay your refund or trigger a CRA review:

-• Claiming expenses against wrong income: You can only deduct moving expenses against income earned at your new work location.
-If you move mid-year, only income from the new job counts — not income from your old job.
+• Claiming against the wrong income: You can only deduct moving expenses against employment or self-employment income earned at the new work location (or, for students, the taxable part of awards plus income at the new location).
+Income from the old job does not count.

-• Exceeding the 15-day limit: Temporary living costs (meals and accommodation) are capped at 15 days near the old home and 15 days near the new home.
+• Exceeding the 15-day limit: Temporary living costs (meals and accommodation near the old or new home) are capped at a combined 15 days per household.
 Don't claim more.

-• Not keeping receipts: Even though you don't submit receipts with your return, CRA can request them for up to 6 years.
-Use the simplified method for meals and vehicle costs if you've lost receipts.
+• Not keeping receipts: Even though you don't submit them with the return, the CRA can request receipts for up to 6 years.
+Use the simplified method for meals and vehicle costs if receipts are missing.

 Frequently Asked Questions